-Union Cemetery - Real Haunts in Hackettstown NJ
+Union Cemetery - Hackettstown NJ Real Haunted Places

 Smith’s horrific and tragic death has become part of local lore with many reportedly having seen her ghostly apparition around the college campus.
 People have also reportedly seen a girl in white walk along the road, sometimes getting in the car with you if you ask her if she needs a ride.
 She then disappears shortly after.
 Other ghostly events have also occurred at her tombstone at Union Cemetery.